Netflix tests feature that could limit password sharing

 Viewers can delay the verification and keep watching Netflix.
 The message may reappear when they open Netflix again, and eventually they could be required to open a new account to continue streaming.

-"This test is designed to help ensure that people using Netflix accounts are authorized to do so," a Netflix spokesperson said.
+"This test is designed to help ensure that people using Netflix accounts are authorised to do so," a Netflix spokesperson said.

+READ: Netflix to offer 41 new shows, films in India featuring 'more variety and diversity'

 Netflix, the world's largest streaming service, constantly tests new features with users and it is unclear if the household verification requirement will be implemented more widely.